Get Schooled

 Practice Self-Care

 Don't be afraid to reach out to others for help and support.
 Talk to your professors and let them know that you struggle with social anxiety and that it may affect your participation in class.
 They may be able to offer alternative ways for you to participate or provide accommodations to help you feel more comfortable.
-It can also be helpful to seek academic support.
-Colleges and universities often have resources available for students who need academic support, this could include tutoring services, study groups, or academic coaching.
+In addition to this, many colleges often have resources available for students who need academic support, including tutoring services, study groups, academic coaching, and more.
 Don't be afraid to reach out for help if you need it.

 Take Small Steps

 You don't have to tackle your social anxiety all at once.
-Instead, try taking small steps to gradually expose yourself to social situations that make you anxious.
+Instead, try taking small steps to gradually expose yourself to social situations.
 This could mean attending a small gathering with people you know, or practicing relaxation techniques like deep breathing or trying a mindfulness app.

 Focus on Others